-I live in the Lake Highlands area of Dallas with my wife, two children, three dogs, two cats, and one fish.
+I live in the Lake Highlands area of Dallas with my wife, two children, two dogs, and six cats.
 I grew up in North Dallas, and have been a part of the Dallas community for most of my life.

 I come from a family of teachers and lawyers.
 My mother’s side of my family is full of educators and public servants.
 My grandfather, Dale, was the mayor of the little town of Carmen, Oklahoma and both my mother and her mother were public school teachers.
 My father’s side of the family found their path in the law.
 My grandfather Mack was the city attorney in Ada, Oklahoma before starting his successful private practice after returning from the war.
 Both of my uncles are attorneys in Oklahoma, and my father was on the same path before taking a detour through Vietnam as a Naval aviator.
 His service in the Navy led him to a successful career as a commercial airline pilot, which is how it came to be that Dallas became home for me.

 My path to the law was slightly different than others.
 I graduated from Texas A&M University in 1999 with a degree from the Engineering College with no immediate desires to follow the family way into the law or education.
 I took a job with an electrical products manufacturer as a sales engineer, which moved me to North Carolina.
 I worked selling electrical products to contractors who were building some pretty cool things, like water treatment facilities, engineering facilities for Duke University, the electrical distribution equipment for a lock and dam system built by the Army Corps of Engineers and the expansion of the RDU International Airport.
 The work was good, but I did not feel like I was doing what I was meant to do.
 I began developing a strong itch to put my career aside and go back to school.
 In 2002, I began the process of applying to law schools, and in 2003 I made the decision to return back home to Dallas to start my legal career at Southern Methodist University.